 September 12: AIS General Interest Meeting

-Join us at 6:30 p.m. in Bidgood 367 to learn more about the Alabama Insurance Society, our chapter of an international insurance fraternity, meet the students who are responsible for leading the organization, and learn about the exciting speakers and events that we have planned for the year.
+Join us at 6:30 p.m. in Bidgood 367 to learn more about the Alabama Insurance Society and our chapter of an international insurance fraternity, meet the students who are responsible for leading the organization, and learn about the exciting speakers and events that we have planned for the year.

 Join us at 6:30 p.m. in the Ferguson Center Ballroom to hear Gary Roberts, Territory Vice President of HealthMarkets, discuss the dynamics of insurance agencies.
 A highly entrepreneurial UA alumnus, Roberts has built one of the largest insurance distribution groups in the nation serving a wide range of customers in various lines of insurance.
 Also, more than a dozen professionals will be present to talk with students about the various sectors of the industry including actuarial science, claims, financial planning, intermediaries, brokerage, surplus lines and wholesale, underwriting, and more.